-The Civil Litigation and Employment Law Section represents state agencies, institutions of higher education, and employees sued in state and federal court for personal injuries, property damage, employment discrimination, and constitutional violations.
+The Civil Litigation & Employment Law Section represents state agencies, institutions of higher education, and employees sued in state and federal court for personal injuries, property damage, employment discrimination, and constitutional violations.
 The Section also represents state agencies in front of the State Personnel Board, Office of Administrative Courts and appellate courts, brings administrative cases against private parties on behalf of the Colorado Civil Rights Commission, and provides general employment advice.

 Section Attorneys also provide general legal advice and representation to the Colorado Department of Transportation, the Department of Corrections, the State Board of Parole, the Department of Public Safety, Safe2Tell™, the POST Board, the Division of Risk Management, the Civil Rights Division, the Division of Workers’ Compensation’s Special Funds Unit, and employees of those agencies.

 The Tort Litigation Unit represents state agencies and state employees in lawsuits seeking damages for personal injury, property damage, or civil rights violations.
 The Unit’s attorneys handle cases from inception through appeal, often involving claims under federal and state statutes.

 Attorneys in the Unit also advise the Colorado Office of Risk Management on questions of coverage, indemnity, settlement, and applicability of the Colorado Governmental Immunity Act (CGIA).
 They provide advice and risk reduction training to state agencies and institutions of higher education regarding employment law.